 Meetings are on a weekly basis.
 Students can also suggest neighbouring subjects.
 For a somewhat more detailed list, see below.

 Credit points: 6 ECTS.
 There is no written exam.

 Prerequisites: Algorithms, Complexity, Datastructures (all at bachelor's level, see for instance the Dutch course pages Datastructures and Complexity).

 Students should register in advance, in December 2017, by personal visit to the organizers (come on, please do this).
 The number of participants is at most 10 (approximately :).

 Students are supposed to present and discuss papers, during class.
 The setup depends on the number

 Every student presents two papers, one in each half of the semester.
-Each presentation takes about 45 minutes, so in a session we have two presentations.
+Each presentation takes about 30 minutes, so in a session we have three presentations.
 Next to the oral presentations (using PDF or PowerPoint slides, with the additional help of the blackboard) ± ten page self-contained essays on the subject must be written (in LaTeX; in English/Dutch).
-See here for a template.
+See here for a template; and this is what it will look like.
 Deadline: one month after the presentation.